 When I began sculpting, I immediately fell in love!
-I love the way Paperclay feels, and how easy it is to use!
-In the past, I’d had a hard time with clay and Sculpy, but Paperclay was soft and flexible, and so much fun to use!
+I love the way Paperclay feels, and how easy it is to use.
+In the past, I’d had a hard time with clay and Sculpy, but Paperclay was soft and flexible, and much easier.
 I loved the feeling of literally forming something with my hands, something that would carry my fingerprints.
 I spent over a week sculpting and re-working every part of my doll, which, with Paperclay, which softens with water, was easy to do!

 Before getting started, I spent time with my watercolors mixing colors and testing them on a sheet of paper to make sure I got them right.
 I’d originally wanted to give September hazel eyes to match the brown hair I’d bought for her and the green coat she would wear, but as I played with colors, I decided to go with a purple -grey instead.